Cirrent/ccm_documentation_stage/docs/getting-started-with-the-ccm-development-kit.rst

      If execution of any of the above steps didn’t match the expectation as mentioned, check the Product Cloud API details and repeat the steps in Provision and prepare to connect the kit to your AWS account

-     Execute the following command in the serial terminal if steps in Provision and prepare to connect the kit to your AWS account were completed after connecting to Wi-Fi.
+     Execute the following commands in the serial terminal if steps in Provision and prepare to connect the kit to your AWS account were completed after connecting to Wi-Fi.

      ::

          AT+CLOUD_SYNC
+         AT+DISCONNECT
+         AT+CONNECT

 Device registration with Cloud ID service failed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This message appears after connecting to Wi-Fi.
 The cause depends on the method of connection used.
 There is an error in the provisioning step.
 Do the following:

 1. Redo Step Provision and prepare to connect the kit to your AWS account

 2. Execute the following command in the serial terminal to pull the endpoint to the device after connecting to Wi-Fi.

    ::

       AT+CLOUD_SYNC
+      AT+DISCONNECT
+      AT+CONNECT